Having a Premature Baby

 The premmie baby’s changing brain

-Rather than be apprehensive about future developmental difficulties, we encourage parents to become informed about child development, and how they might enrich their premmie child’s world.
-This is especially important in the first years as this is the time when the brain is most plastic and open to making structural and chemical changes for the better.
+Rather than feeling anxious about possible future difficulties, we encourage parents to learn about child development and ways to support and enrich their baby’s early environment.
+The first years of life are especially important, as this is when the brain is most flexible and responsive to positive experiences.

 Emotional health of parents

-After the birth of a premature baby, parents often experience a range of emotions such as helplessness and fear about having their baby in the Neonatal Intensive Care Unit (NICU), or sadness or anger for not being able to comfort or hold the child.
+After the birth of a premature baby, parents often experience a wide range of emotions.
+These can include fear and helplessness while their baby is in the Neonatal Intensive Care Unit (NICU), as well as sadness or frustration about not always being able to comfort or hold their baby.

 Adjusting to being at home with your premmie baby